lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/10-keycloak-users.md

 # Creating Users and Roles in Keycloak
 This guide explains how to create and configure users in the `iotcluster` realm to authenticate with the Kubernetes Dashboard via Keycloak and OIDC.
 It includes an admin user (`iotadmin`), a technical user (`luk`), and a read-only user (`leen`).

+In Keycloak we create `Realm Roles` which will define what at the end a user can do, or not do.
+The users are assigned to one or more `Groups` and these groups are assigned the `Realm Roles`.
+This way we can setup a powerfull access management, but it also will be necesary to create a logical setup, to keep a good overview.

+In my case I'm going to keep it simple.

 ---

 ## 1. Realm Roles